-Catch-up contributions allow you to put in additional funds, over the maximum individual limit.
-The 403(b) and 457(b) Governmental Plans offer different types of catch up contributions.
+Catch-up contributions allow you to put in additional funds, over the maximum elective deferral limit.
+The 403(b) and Governmental 457(b) Plans also offer different types of additional catch up contributions.
 In order to make catch up contributions, you must meet certain requirements.
 Read more below for details about eligibility.

 Age 50 Catch Up